RobinBKing/old-world-blog/README.md

 ## setup
 The application can be installed by cloning the project from GitHub.
+Sass must be installed.
+To install, fallow these instructions: http://sass-lang.com/install To compile Sass to CSS, run this line from the command line: sass --watch input.scss:output.css

 ## Technology used:
 Application: sass, Bourbon, Neat, JavaScript, jQuery, HTML5, CSS3